jbescos/agentDelegator/README.md

 Then you can use a decompiler in the generated class to see the source code.

+### es.tododev.agent.ClassEnhancer

+It will append code in existing class#method specified by -Dclass.method.
+Currently it prints the stack trace.

+For example -Dclass.method=Info#setText,Info#getText,Main#main.

 ## 1 minute tutorial with Linux

 We are going to execute the example.jar with the agent es.tododev.agent.ClassPrinter.
 This will generate the class files specified in -Dpackages.to.inspect=java/util,es/tododev/example in the folder -Dclassprinter.output.dir=./generated